amandakys/portfolio/content/blog/emblem-builder/index.md

 While Version 2 represented a significant simplification of Version 1, the general feedback was that it still felt clunky and crowded.
 It was fine for a tablet sized device, but for mobile sized devices would still be too fiddly.
 To simplify the interface further I stripped back the functionality I wanted to provide.

 <ol>
   <li>I removed the transform menu and thus the ability to control scale and position via on screen controls.
-Users would just have to use touch gestures.
-I also removed the preview of the selected shape in the menu.</li>
+Users would just have to use touch gestures. </li>
   <li>I removed the shape preview from the menu.
 Previously after selecting a shape, a larger preview would be shown in the menu and colour applied to this preview before being added to the canvas.
 However, I realised this was extraneous as the shape could just be immediately previewed on the canvas.</li>
 </ol>